 Moreover, shifting costs from commissions to plan administration fees hurts employers.
 Small businesses are especially vulnerable: Plans with less than $1 million in assets cost 1.6% on average, while plans with more than $1 billion cost just 0.3%.
 Since small businesses have less leverage to negotiate with, and no economies of scale, they’re far more vulnerable to an increase in administration costs.

 There is a benefit, though.
 Losing commission fees may not necessarily mean higher plan administration fees, and if your business covers employee 401(k) fees, you may see lower costs.
 Generally speaking, though, the U.S. Chamber of Commerce and other pro-business groups have spoken out against the fiduciary rule, and it’s likely that a delay or outright removal will lower the cost of administering a 401(k).

 Whether or not the fiduciary rule goes into effect as planned, a 401(k) is still a worthwhile investment for small businesses.
 It offers tax advantages to you and your employees relative to a salary increase, helps you retain and attract quality talent, and can be administered in a low-cost way.

 Improving technology may also mitigate the impact of the fiduciary rule (or its absence).
-Automating benefits administration lowers the cost of offering retirement plans and staying in compliance, while robo-advising and other financial technology advances provide high-quality investment services at a much lower cost.
+Automating benefits administration lowers the cost of offering retirement plans and staying in compliance, while model investment portfolios and other financial technological advances provide high-quality investment services at a much lower cost.
 As lifespans rise and the cost of administration falls, offering a 401(k) becomes increasingly attractive to small businesses.

 So what can I do to offer a low-cost, trustworthy 401(k)?